lucacarbonelc/website/content/home/dissertation.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

 title = "Dissertation"
-subtitle = "*Spotify Killed the Video Stars?
-Representations of Success in Popular Music and their Internalization among Belgian Adolescents*"
+subtitle = "*Music Success Narratives and their Internalization Pathways among Adolescents*"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.